Bethnal Green trio: Aftermath

 Abase married an 18-year-old Australian jihadist, Abdullah Elmir, in July 2016 who was reported by Australian intelligence agencies to have been killed in coalition airstrikes.
-The current fate or whereabouts of Abase are unknown.
+Abase is also believed to be dead.

 Shamima Begum married a Dutch jihadist recruit, Yago Riedijk.
-They had three children, all now deceased.
+They had three children, all now dead.

 In February 2019, The Times journalist Anthony Loyd found Begum in a Syrian refugee camp.
-During the interview, Begum said the last time she saw her husband was when they fled the village of Baghuz, Isis’ final stronghold, at the beginning of February that year.
+During the interview, Begum said the last time she saw her husband was when they fled the village of Baghuz, Isis' final stronghold, at the beginning of February that year.
 He was later reported to have surrendered to fighters allied with the Syrian Democratic Forces.
 She also revealed that she was pregnant and hoped to return to the UK to raise her child but did not regret her decision to join ISIL.
 In the debate that followed, the UK Home Office announced it would revoke her UK citizenship, while Bangladesh did not recognize her as a citizen.

-As of November 11, 2022, Begum is being held in a detention camp in the northeastern part of Syria near her imprisoned husband.
+As of 11 November 2022, Begum was being held in a detention camp in the northeastern part of Syria near her imprisoned husband.
 Samantha Knights KC, the lawyer for Begum, stated Begum was a victim of sex trafficking lured by Islamic State propaganda.
 Sir James Eadie KC of the Home Office stated Begum is a threat to national security with an MI5 agent reporting it was inconceivable that Begum did not know ISIL was a terrorist organization due to the number of terror attacks and public beheadings being posted in the news at the time they left Britain.

+The trio's journey to Syria inspired the 2025 film Brides, with the fictionalised story including the bus station in Turkey where they waited.